-FILING REPORT WITH LOCAL LAW ENFORCEMENT AND CAMPUS AUTHORITIES
+FILING REPORT WITH LOCAL LAW ENFORCEMENT AND CAMPUS AUTHORITIES or not to make such a report.

-Although the university strongly encourages all members of its community to report violations of this policy to law enforcement (including on campus law enforcement and/or local police), it is the victim's choice whether or not to make such a report.
 Furthermore, victims have the right to decline to notify law enforcement.
 In some instances, sexual harassment may constitute both a violation of this policy and criminal activity.
 The University grievance process is not a substitute for instituting legal action.
 The University encourages individuals to report alleged sexual misconduct promptly to campus officials AND to law enforcement authorities, where appropriate.
 Individuals may file a report directly with local law enforcement agencies by dialing 911.
 Individuals may also contact any of the following for assistance in filing a report with local law enforcement: